seanwarman/file-server/README.md

 *bower_modules* can be loaded using `fetch('/modules/<node_modules|bower_moules>/path/to/my/module.js')`.

-These directories are project-wide, meaning they're not controlled by the users making them effectively read only.
-But nothing's stopping users from installing their own modules and fetching them.
+These directories are project-wide, meaning they're not controlled by the users, making them effectively read only.
+But nothing's stopping users from installing their own modules and fetching them from their own user server.

 ## Development